 Mom-ster said I wasn’t allowed to attend my prom because I was fat.

-Mom-ster, in her infinite wisdom determined that not only would I never find a dress to fit me (mind you, I was a size 18) but if I managed to find a guy to take me, not only would he expect me to “put out”, but everyone at the prom would make fun of me behind my back.
+Mom-ster, in her infinite wisdom, determined that not only would I never find a dress to fit me (mind you, I was a size 18) but if I managed to find a guy to take me, not only would he expect me to “put out”, but everyone at the prom would make fun of me behind my back because everyone hates fat people.

 Being a brave and rebellious punk rock girl, I decided I would go to my prom, no matter what Mom-ster said.